Nailed-it1/chat-app/README.md

 # chat-app
-An open source and free to use chatapp
+An open source and free to use chat-app